Affiliate links on Android Authority may earn us a commission. Learn more.

 Samsung is selling four versions of the Galaxy Tab S7 FE.
 There’s an entry-level model with just 4GB of RAM and 64GB of storage and pricier 6GB/128GB and 6GB/256GB options.
 There’s also the 5G version we tested for review that (inexplicably) ships only with the lower 4GB/64GB storage capacity.
 The 5G model supports AT&T, T-Mobile, Verizon, and UScellular service in the US and select carriers overseas.
 The tablet also comes in four colors: Mystic Black, Mystic Silver, Mystic Pink, and Mystic Green.
 The 5G variant is only available in Mystic Black.
 Storage and color options vary widely by country, so be sure to check you’re getting the model you want before you spend your cash.

 Does the Tab S7 FE make sense for you given the newer market entrants?
 Let’s dig in.

 How is the hardware?

 In a word, impeccable.
-Samsung knows how to create compelling hardware and it has done so once again with the Galaxy Tab S7 FE.
+Samsung knows how to create compelling hardware and has done so again with the Galaxy Tab S7 FE.

 Like the competing Apple iPad Air, it has flat glass on the front and flat metal side edges that form sharp angles.
 The quality of the materials and assembly is, as expected, top-notch.
 The black color of our 5G test unit looks sophisticated and sleek, despite its size.